 Final Girls by Riley Sager is the latest in a string of female-driven thrillers with unreliable narrators.
 What makes this one interesting is that, unlike recent blockbusters like The Girl on the Train and Gone Girl, or some of my older favourites like Rebecca or The Moth Diaries, this one is not written by a woman.
-Interestingly enough, the author chose to use a gender neutral pseudonym, probably assuming that a female audience might be reluctant to pick up a book about a woman’s psychological struggle written by a man.
+I wonder if a female audience might be reluctant to pick up a book about a woman’s psychological struggle written by a man.
 Unfortunately, this is a perception that exists on both sides, as evidenced by female authors who have also published under male pseudonyms to be taken seriously.
 While there can be mixed results to men writing women, I am here to tell you that we should not forget that there are some great examples of men writing women from I Know This Much Is True by Wally Lamb to Buffy the Vampire Slayer by Joss Whedon, and now you can now add Riley Sager to your list.

 Quincy Carpenter is a woman still struggling after narrowly escaping a killer ten years earlier.
 In the aftermath of being the sole survivor of a brutal attach that left her group of friends dead, she became dubbed by the media a final girl.
 If you are reading this blog as a horror lover, you are already well acquainted with the final girl – the final survivor in a slasher movie.

 What Final Girls provides horror lovers with is something that is not seen as often.
 While this is not a scary novel, more of a mystery or psychological thriller, it provides a glimpse at the aftermath of life for a final girl trying her hardest to move on with her life and still struggling to do so over a decade later.